 In sum, free web hosting for nonprofits can offer pretty good storage, bandwidth, and even security tools.
 However, be mindful that those are not guaranteed.
 Before you choose the free version, see if it has all you need.
 Sometimes you might be better off paying a few dollars a month than none.

 Creating a website is only half the work.
 Once the site is live and running, you want it to perform as well as possible.
 To avoid getting a cat in a bag, you should check how well the provider is performing.
 What is the uptime?
 How quick is it to respond?
 Can it handle some traffic?
 You need to answer these questions before you make the final choice.

-- Uptime - while ideally, you expect your website to be live all the time, that’s simply not possible.
+- Uptime – while ideally, you expect your website to be live all the time, that’s simply not possible.
 Servers have to have regular checkups, and for maintenance reasons, your site might be down.
 Just not for too long.
 Look for a provider that offers a 99.9% uptime guarantee.
-Anything over that is great and anything below - intolerable.
+Anything over that is great and anything below – is intolerable.

 - Response time – this is a measure that shows how fast the server is to react to the visitor’s request to open a site.
 For the best user experience, you should aim for a time no longer than 600ms.

 - Traffic – this is slightly tricky to test unless you find an article like this one.
 In this article, I have tested each provider's ability to handle increased traffic.
 Chances are that you’re expecting to attract quite a bit of traffic.
 Surely you don’t want the website to crash when it has reached its golden age.
 For that reason, see how much traffic can your chosen plan handle.
 Due to different amounts of storage, RAM, CPU, and bandwidth, even the same provider’s plans will handle different masses.